DG-Dhruvi/DG-Dhruvi/README.md

 - 👋 Hi, I’m @Dhruvi
 - 👀 I’m interested in Coding, Machine Learning and a lot of other stuff
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently learning Python, Java, C++, AI/ML and WebAR.
 - 💞️ I’m looking for interships (1st year students), Student Fellowships and collaborating with other people.
 - 📫 How to reach me - technerd.dg@gmail.com
 - 😄 Pronouns: Crazy, Adventurous, QuestionPoper